Sequoia sempervirens: Fire adaptations

 In response to forest fires, the trees have developed various adaptations.
 The thick, fibrous bark of coast redwoods is extremely fire-resistant; it grows to at least 30 cm thick and protects mature trees from fire damage.
 In addition, the redwoods contain little flammable pitch or resin.
 Fires, moreover, appear to actually benefit redwoods by causing substantial mortality in competing species, while having only minor effects on redwood.
 Burned areas are favorable to the successful germination of redwood seeds.
 A study published in 2010, the first to compare post-wildfire survival and regeneration of redwood and associated species, concluded that fires of all severity increase the relative abundance of redwood, and higher-severity fires provide the greatest benefit.

 Two years after the 2020 CZU fire that burned as high as the canopy in Big Basin Redwoods State Park.
 In addition to the customary sprouting of massive numbers of vertical shoots growing at ground-level around the charred trunks, thick epicormic greenery appears high up on some of the fire-pruned redwoods.
 (Photos were taken along the old growth loop trail, September 2022.)

 Self-pruning of its lower limbs as height is gained is a crucial adaptation to prevent ground fires from rising into the canopy, where branch bark is thin and leaves are vulnerable.
 In the millions of years that predated human evolution, this level of protection worked well against natural fires originating from lightning strikes.

 When the first humans arrived in North America, redwoods thrived in regions where ground fires were intentionally set by indigenous populations on a seasonal basis.
-However, when peoples arrived from other continents in the past few centuries, indigenous fire practices were disallowed — even in the few places where the first peoples were permitted to continue living.
+However, following the arrival of European settlers, indigenous fire practices were prohibited.
 Flammable brush and young trees thus accumulated.

 Clearcut logging further hampered a return to a fire-resistant tall canopy.
 Governmental policies aimed at suppressing all natural and human-caused fires, even in parks and wilderness areas, amplified the accumulation of dense undergrowth and woody debris.
 Thus, even a naturally occurring ground fire could threaten to spread upwards and become a canopy fire spreading uncontrollably over a widening area.